Looking for skills for your CV? We have a long list and tips on how to find more on the web as well as a guide to adding them to your CV.

 Here are answers to three of the most common questions asked about adding skills to your CV:

-2. How do I list my skills on a CV?
+2. How do I talk about my skills in an interview?

 - Communication – or the ability to clearly and effectively communicate ideas and information, both orally and in writing.